grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ### Running the example

-To run the example run the following commands:
+To run the example, use the following commands:

 ```
 # Pull latest pyroscope and grafana images: